pkmital/MTIID-MTEC-616-01-2017/README.md

 ### Session 01 - 01/24/17 - Installation / openFrameworks basics

-This session will introduce you openFrameworks, a creative-coding toolkit written primarily in C++.
+This session will introduce you to openFrameworks, a creative-coding toolkit written primarily in C++.
 It brings together many frameworks for a cross-platform coding environment capable of real-time audio visual analysis, graphics, sound processing, 3D, multithreading, communication protocols, and plenty more.
 In this session, we'll see how to navigate openFrameworks, build a project, compile existing examples, and find additional resources.

 ### Session 02 - 01/31/17 - Basic Graphics / Audio Recording